-If you’re looking for a Surveyor in Watford, we’re here to help.
-A local surveyor is not always easy to find, but our locally based Surveyor will be able to assist you in your dreams, so that dream of finding a property that doesn’t fall apart can become truly cemented.
+If you’re looking for Watford surveyors, we’re here to help.
+A local surveyor is not always easy to find, but our locally based Watford Surveyors will be able to assist you in your dreams, so that dream of finding a property that doesn’t fall apart can become truly cemented.

 Here are some extracts from a recent Building Survey Report.
 The photo above is of a similar property.